Pharmacy Technician Diploma

 Study Permits

-Students with Study Permits that are admitted to a program that has a practicum or clinical placement in childcare, primary/secondary school teaching or health service field occupations must complete their Medical Authorization as required by Citizenship and Immigration Canada one month prior to the start of classes.
+Students with Study Permits who are admitted to a program that has a practicum or clinical placement in the health service field must complete their Medical Authorization as required by Citizenship and Immigration Canada one month before the start of classes.

 Practicum

-Practicum Travel - While every effort is made to consider student preferences for practicum location, due to practicum availability students may be required to travel to locations outside of their preferences in the province of Alberta in order to complete practicum courses.
+While every effort is made to consider student preferences for practicum location, due to practicum availability, students may be required to travel to locations outside of their preferences in the province of Alberta in order to complete practicum courses.
 In extreme circumstances, the institution may need to delay completion of a practicum placement until a suitable placement becomes available.

 Health & Safety